kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 ### Failure Mode

-EPP failure modes continue to work as-is.
+EPP failure modes continue to work as-is and is independent of MCIP.

 #### EPP Selection